-A student is allowed to repeat a course as a result of a significant change in industry or licensure standards if both of the following conditions are met.
-That there has been a significant change in the industry or licensure standards since the student previously took the course, and the student must take the course again for employment or licensure.
-Documentation must be provided by the student.
+Students may petition to repeat a course need for employment or licensing because of a significant change in industry or licensure standards..
+Students may take these courses any number of times.
+[Insert local procedure for students to certify the course is legally mandated.]

-A student is allowed to repeat a cooperative work experience course as long as they do not exceed the limits on the number of units of cooperative work experience set forth in Title 5 Section 55253(a).
-The grade received each time shall be included for purposes of calculating the student’s grade point average.
+Students may enroll in work-experience education.
+[Local process: A student is allowed to repeat a cooperative work experience course as long as they do not exceed the limits on the number of units of cooperative work experience set forth in Title 5 Section 55253(a).
+The grade received each time shall be included for purposes of calculating the student’s grade point average.]

-A student with a disability can repeat special classes for students with disabilities any number of times when an individualized determination verifies that such repetition is required as a disability related accommodation for the student.
+Students with disabilities can repeat special classes for students with disabilities any number of times when an individualized determination verifies that such repetition is required as a disability related accommodation for the student for one of the reasons specified in Title 5 Section 56029. [ NOTE: The District may allow the previous grade to be disregarded when computing the GPA each time the course is repeated.
+If the District determines to do so, include: The District will disregard previous grades in computing the student’s GPA each time the course is repeated. ]